Worst to First Jerseys: New York Rangers

 Overall, it’s a modern faux-vintage take on a Rangers jersey.
 It has the classic Rangers elements, but modified enough to make it stand on its own.
 It’s a good jersey, but it still doesn’t hold a candle to what’s to come.

 Jersey Recommendation: #30 Lundqvist.
-Probably the best Ranger of the modern era, and one of the best goaltenders on the planet.
-And with the jerseys to come that some great players wore, there probably won’t be room for him up there.
+Probably the best Ranger of the modern era, and one of the best goaltenders on the planet until recently.

 Winter Classic jerseys are usually a chance for teams to dive into their jersey library, dust off a classic, and bring it back into the light for one game.
 For the Rangers, that’s more problematic since they’re essentially wearing their classic jerseys already.